 If you forget to put the fuel away from your chainsaw fuel tank and the oil from the oil tank, it can lead to a couple of very important consequences.
-First of all, the fuel can leak into the place where you store your chainsaw, which can do harm to your shelves and furniture, pose a threat to your domestic animals as well as create a horrible smell.
+First of all, the sawing macine can leak fluids into the place where you store your sawing machine, which can do harm to your shelves, garage floor and furniture, pose a threat to your domestic animals as well as create a horrible smell.
 Oil leaks can also happen if the oil reservoir isn’t closed tightly.

-Another thing you should keep in mind while storing chainsaws, aside from fuel and oil leaking, which might happen is that the fuel which is left in the fuel can be the reason for the damage to the engine.
+Another thing you should keep in mind while storing chainsaws, aside from fuel and oil leaking, which might happen is that the fuel which is left in the tank can be the reason for the damage to the engine.
 Therefore, you should empty the tank fully and be sure that you also empty the carburetor of your chainsaw, so that the diaphragms don’t stick together.

-Every chainsaw user should also take into account that the fuel in the fuel tank should be mixed with oil, so if you put the fuel from the tank to the canister, it should be empty, otherwise the mixture ratio will be spoilt.
+Every chainsaw user should also take into account that the fuel in the gas tank should be mixed with oil in oil tanks, so if you put the gasoline from the tank to the canister, it should be empty, otherwise the mixture ratio will be spoilt.

-If you have any questions concerning how you can store your instrument without oil leaks, we have the answer – you should empty the oiler as well as the oil valve before putting the chainsaw into storage.
+If you have any questions concerning how you can store your instrument without the oil leaking, we have the answer – you should empty the oiler as well as the oil valve before putting the chainsaw into long term storage.
 Make sure that all the oil is out and the tank does not leak oil.

 The Second Step – To Dismantle The Chainsaw